-Texas Hill Country Weekend Getaways are plentiful!
-The Hill Country is just chock full of things to do: see for yourself with these awesome photos.
+Texas Hill Country weekend getaways are plentiful.
+The Hill Country is just chock full of things to do: see for yourself through these awesome photos.

 Things to Do in Hill Country

 Staying on or around a lake is among the magnificent Texas Hill Country getaways.
 These are also day trips from Austin.
 There are several lakes to choose from, the most famous being Lake Travis.
 But, there are others like Canyon Lake and Lake Buchanan, too.

 Lake Buchanan is small, but on the shore of the lake is Fall Creek Vineyards, in Tow, Texas.
 Fall Creek often has events, and my favorite is the grape stomp in late summer.
 Texas Hill Country happens to be very similar to the wine country in France, so many vineyards have popped up.
 You can even go on the Texas Wine Trail.

 Hamilton Pool is a traditional swimming hole in the Texas Hill Country.
 About an hour outside Austin, Hamilton Pool is a fun hike and beautiful to see.
 It empties into the Pedernales River, spilling over limestone outcroppings to create a 50-foot waterfall.
 The pool is about a mile from the entrance.
 It is Hill Country, so the trail meanders up and down, up and down.
 The path is rocky and uneven with plenty of gnarly roots.

 Hamilton Pool is one of those places where generations of people have enjoyed the “swimming hole”.
 The water is cool and green and looks inviting, but unfortunately, there are times when one cannot swim because of high bacteria levels.
 I imagine Lyndon B. Johnson, a Hill Country native, cooling off in the waters of Hamilton Pool.